 Thus, patients are encouraged not to take Ciprofloxacin without a prescription.
 If they have a prescription, it should be followed strictly.
 Otherwise, the bacteria may create resistance against the antibiotic.

-However, it has various side effects that include rare and severe adverse events and more common and mild problems.
-Common side effects include nausea, headaches, diarrhea, and other gastrointestinal complaints.
+However, Cipro has various side effects that include rare and severe adverse events and more common and mild problems.
+Common Cipro side effects include nausea, headaches, diarrhea, and other gastrointestinal complaints.

-Rare and severe side effects include myasthenia gravis and other neuronal problems, arrhythmia, and prolongation of the QT interval in electrocardiograms and others.
-Some patients may also develop allergies to fluoroquinolones, but it is not very common.
+Rare and severe side effects of Cipro include myasthenia gravis and other neuronal problems, arrhythmia, and prolongation of the QT interval in electrocardiograms and others.
+Some patients may also develop allergies to fluoroquinolones, but this is not very common.

 When taking Ciprofloxacin, we should also consider not drinking alcohol, milk, or dairy products.
-Ciprofloxacin will also interact with drugs that prolong to QT interval or make it less effective.
-Thus, inform your doctor if you’re taking medications or have any chronic diseases.
+Ciprofloxacin will also interact with drugs that prolong QT interval or make it less effective.
+Thus, inform your doctor if you’re taking medications or have any chronic conditions.